Harry-Yates/Harry-Yates/README.md

 San José 21° 🌧️ · Stockholm 5° ☁️

 # 21°
-🌧️ **This evening, light rain with minimal accumulation.
-Golden hour ending soon.**
+🌧️ **This evening, light rain with minimal accumulation, sunrise at 5:38 AM.**

 **↑** 24° **↓** 18° · Tomorrow: 🌧️ 26°
 Week: ▃▆█▆▆▆▁ (22° to 27°)